1. N+1 Problem

 3. How to Solve N+1 Problem

-The good thing about the previously discussed problem is that we know what exactly what is the issue.
+The good thing about the previously discussed problem is that we know what exactly is the issue.
 And this makes the solution pretty easy.

-Include enough information in single resources inside collection resources.
+To solve N+1 problem in REST, include enough information in single resources inside collection resources.

 Dunno, sounds like something that could be easily solved with an optional uri parameter or custom header e.g. “detailed”.
 That way you could avoid high payloads when not necessary.